Phone: 541-375-0522

 - Claim and verify your listing if you haven’t already

-- Choose the most accurate primary category (e.g., “Roofing Contractor,” not just “Contractor”)
+- Pick the most accurate primary category (“Roofing Contractor,” not just “Contractor”)

-- Add secondary categories that reflect additional services
+- Add secondary categories for any additional services you offer

-- Fill out your service area completely and accurately
+- Fill in your service area completely and accurately

-- Upload high-quality photos regularly — before/after job shots perform especially well
+- Upload photos regularly — before/after job shots perform especially well

-- Post updates, promotions, or completed projects using the GBP Posts feature
+- Post updates, promotions, or finished projects through GBP Posts

 - Keep your hours, phone number, and website link current